-- Create outward-facing schools which work with other schools, organisations and the local community- in a climate of mutual challenge - to champion best practice and secure excellent achievements for all pupils. - 2.
-Develop effective relationships with fellow professionals, colleagues in other public services, parents/carers to improve academic and social outcomes for all pupils. - 3.
+- 1. Create an outward-facing school which works with other schools, organisations and the local community- in a climate of mutual challenge to champion best practice and secure excellent achievements for all pupils. - 2.
+Develop effective relationships with fellow professionals, colleagues in other public services, parents/carers and the Church community to improve academic and social outcomes for all pupils. - 3.
 Challenge educational orthodoxies in the best interests of achieving excellence, harnessing the findings of well evidenced research to frame self-regulating and self-improving schools. - 4.
 Shape the current and future quality of the teaching profession through high quality training and sustained professional development of all staff. - 5.
-Model entrepreneurial and innovative approaches to school improvement, leadership and governance, confident of the vital contribution of internal and external accountability. - 6.
-Inspire and influence others- within and beyond schools- to believe in the fundamental importance of education in young people's lives and to promote the value of education.
+Within the school's Christian ethos, model entrepreneurial and innovative approaches to school improvement, leadership and governance, confident of the vital contribution of internal and external accountability. - 6.
+Inspire and influence others- within and beyond schools- to believe in the fundamental importance of education in young people's lives and to promote the value of education especially within a Christian context.